-In April 2013, Zenyatta announced that all trials using a simple caustic baking leach process (sodium hydroxide) conclusively demonstrated that an ultra-high purity graphite product with >99.99% Carbon can be produced from the Albany graphite deposit mineralization.
+In April 2013, Zenyatta announced that all trials using a simple caustic baking leach process (sodium hydroxide) conclusively demonstrated that a high-purity graphite product with >99.99% Carbon can be produced from the Albany graphite deposit mineralization.
 Mineralogical work showed the graphite material to be of high-quality, containing insignificant amounts of impurities.